 - Delay referral of parking, red light, speed camera tickets to collection firms until June 1, 2020.

-- No defaults of payment plans for until after June 1, 2020 and no new interest accumulated on current compliance plans including city tickets, utility bills, parking and red-light citations, booting and other non-public safety related violations.
+- No defaults of payment plans until July 1, 2020 and no new interest accumulated on current compliance plans including city tickets, utility bills, parking and red-light citations, booting and other non-public safety related violations

 - Delay driver’s license suspensions until after April 30, 2020.

 - Through at least June 1, the city will suspend booting, late fees and defaults on payment plans for all city debts, and is suspending city debt checks for ride-share and taxi drivers.

 - Until June 8, the city will be limiting ticketing, towing and impounding solely to what are public safety-related issues

 - Extend utility bill due dates and referral to collection firms until June 1, 2020; customers with payment due dates prior to June 30 will not be assessed additional penalties until July 1.